Magnesium alloy: Characteristics

 Magnesium alloys show strong anisotropy and poor formability at room temperature stemming from their hexagonal close-packed crystal structure, limiting practical processing modes.
 At room temperature, basal plane slip of dislocation and mechanical crystal twinning are the only operating deformation mechanisms; the presence of twinning additionally requires specific loading conditions to be favorable.
 For these reasons processing of magnesium alloys must be done at high temperatures to avoid brittle fracture.

 The high-temperature properties of magnesium alloys are relevant for automotive and aerospace applications, where slowing creep plays an important role in material lifetime.
-Magnesium alloys generally have poor creep properties; this shortcoming is attributed to the solute additions rather than the magnesium matrix since pure magnesium shows similar creep life as pure aluminum, but magnesium alloys show decreased creep life compared to aluminum alloys.
+Magnesium alloys generally have poor creep properties; this shortcoming is attributed to the solute additions rather than the magnesium matrix since pure magnesium shows similar creep life as pure aluminium, but magnesium alloys show decreased creep life compared to aluminium alloys.
 Creep in magnesium alloys occurs mainly by dislocation slip, activated cross slip, and grain boundary sliding.
 Addition of small amounts of zinc in Mg-RE alloys has been shown to increase creep life by 600% by stabilizing precipitates on both basal and prismatic planes through localized bond stiffening.
 These developments have allowed for magnesium alloys to be used in automotive and aerospace applications at relatively high temperatures.
 Microstructural changes at high temperatures are also influenced by Dynamic recrystallization in fine-grained magnesium alloys.

 Individual contributions of gadolinium and yttrium to age hardening and high temperature strength of magnesium alloys containing both elements are investigated using alloys containing different Gd:Y mole ratios of 1:0, 1:1, 1:3, and 0:1 with a constant Y+Gd content of 2.75 mol%.
 All investigated alloys exhibit remarkable age hardening by precipitation of β phase with DO19 crystal structure and β phase with BCO crystal structure, even at aging temperatures higher than 200 °C. Both precipitates are observed in peak-aged specimens.
 The precipitates contributing to age hardening are fine and their amount increases as Gd content increases, and this result in increased peak hardness, tensile strength and 0.2% proof stress but decreased elongation.
 On the other hand, higher Y content increases the elongation of the alloys but results in decreased strength.

-Despite the active nature of the metal, magnesium and its alloys have good resistance to corrosion in air at STP.
+Despite its reactivity (magnesium ignites at 630 °C and burns in air), magnesium and its alloys have good resistance to corrosion in air at STP.
 The rate of corrosion is slow compared with rusting of mild steel in the same atmosphere.
 Immersion in salt water is problematic, but a great improvement in resistance to salt-water corrosion has been achieved, especially for wrought materials, by reducing some impurities particularly nickel and copper to very low proportions or using appropriate coatings.